Young woman EPS representative

 Step 1:

-If you or your doctor need additional assistance with enrollment, you may call EPS at
+If you or your healthcare provider needs additional assistance with enrollment, you may call the LEQEMBI Companion program at 1-833-453-7362 (1-833-4-LEQEMBI).

 Step 2:

-Your doctor will fax the completed enrollment form to EPS at 1-833-770-7017.
+Alternatively, your healthcare provider may fax the completed form to 1-833-770-7017.

-Once all required information and signatures are provided by you and your doctor, EPS will
+Once all required information and signatures are provided by you and your healthcare provider, the LEQEMBI Companion program will welcome you to the program and reach out with next steps.

 Eisai cannot guarantee payment of any claim.
 Coding, coverage, and reimbursement may vary significantly by payer, plan, patient, and setting of care.
 Actual coverage and reimbursement decisions are made by individual payers following the receipt of claims.
 For additional information, customers should consult with their payers for all relevant coding, reimbursement, and coverage requirements.
 It is the sole responsibility of the provider to select the proper code and ensure the accuracy of all claims used in seeking reimbursement.
 All services must be medically appropriate and properly supported in the patient medical record.